Purdue-ECE-32300/lab_book/source/lab_05.md

 1. Measure the DC resistance of the stator winding by applying a DC voltage to one of the windings and measuring the resulting current.
 Record this value for use in the postlab.
+When complete, stop the host simulation, then stop the target and disconnect from the target.

 ### Measuring Inductance-Versus-Position

-1. This procedure requires the use of the prebuilt target-based Simulink model {file}`L_vs_pos_tgt.slx`, and the host-based Simulink model {file}`L_vs_pos_host.slx`.
+1. This procedure requires the use of the prebuilt target-based Simulink model {download}`L_vs_pos_tgt.slx<lab_files/lab_05/L_vs_pos_tgt.slx>`, and the host-based Simulink model {download}`L_vs_pos_host.slx<lab_files/lab_05/L_vs_pos_host.slx>`.
 The top-level view of {file}`L_vs_pos_tgt.slx` is shown in {numref}`fig:5:fig4`.
-This model generates a $5$-$\volt$
-   $20$-$\hertz$ sinusoidal voltage that is to be applied to one phase of the stepper motor.
+   This model generates a $5$-$\volt$ $20$-$\hertz$ sinusoidal voltage that is to be applied to one phase of the stepper motor.
 The voltage-output signal of the power amplifier will be used to measure the phase voltage, and the current-output signal of the power amplifier will be used to measure the corresponding phase current.
 The voltage-output signal should be connected to {guilabel}`Analog Input Channel 1` with the gain knob set to $10$.
 The current-output signal should be connected to {guilabel}`Analog Input Channel 2` with the gain knob of that input channel set to $1$.
 The measured voltage and current signals along with the $20$-$\hertz$ sine and cosine signals are supplied to a block that calculates the inductance at selected rotor positions.
 This block is described in {ref}`Appendix-5A`.
 The calculated inductance and measured rotor position are then supplied to the host model {file}`L_vs_pos_host.slx`.
 The top level view of {file}`L_vs_pos_host.slx` is shown in {numref}`fig:5:fig5`.
 Therein, the numerical values of the measured position and calculated inductance will be displayed in numeric display blocks.

    ```{figure} ./figures/lab_05/L_vs_pos_tgt.png
    :name: fig:5:fig4